The Day Time Ended: Release

 The movie was released on video cassette in 1997 under Charles Bands' Full Moon Studios as part of their "Cult Video" collection.

 Reception

 In Creature Feature, the movie received 2 out of 5 stars, finding the effects nice and the cast watchable, but the story slight.
-Bill Warren from Fantasy Newsletter criticized the film for having no story coherence, as well as speaking negative of the stop-motion animation for having the wrong "movement-to-frame ratio", making the final result look like it was shot underwater.
+Bill Warren from Fantasy Newsletter criticized the film for having no story coherence, and spoke negatively of the stop-motion animation for having the wrong "movement-to-frame ratio", making the final result look like it was shot underwater.
 TV Guide gave it one star, calling it "derivative" and "overly ambitious" while giving specific criticism towards its special effects and stop-motion animations.
 Alan Jones for Radio Times also gave it one star, comparing the special effects to cardboard while calling the movie a "crudely assembled affair".
 In 1980, Marcy Lafferty was nominated for "Best Supporting Actress" at the 7th Saturn Awards, but lost to Veronica Cartwright for Alien.

+Director John "Bud" Cardos did not speak favorably of his experience making the film and considers it his worst film he directed.